-Putting your freezer to work saves time and money during the busy cold weather months (especially as we head toward the frenetic holiday season).
-If you can find a couple days to devote to doing some big-batch cooking, jump on it — you’ll have healthy, prepared meals at the ready which will help reduce the number of take-out dinners you rely on in a pinch.
+Your freezer can save you time and money during the busy cold weather months (especially as we head toward the frenetic holiday season).
+If you can find a couple of days to devote to big-batch cooking, jump on it — you’ll have healthy, prepared meals at the ready, which will help reduce the number of take-out dinners you rely on in a pinch.

-Here are eleven ways to get the most out of big-batch cooking:
+Here are 11 ways to get the most out of big-batch cooking.

-Decide on the four or five recipes you’re going to make in one session, and grocery shop everything at once.
-Double-check that you have all the spices and pantry items your recipe calls for; last-minute supermarket runs are frustrating.
+Decide on the four or five recipes you’re going to make in one session, and grocery shop for everything on one trip.
+Double-check you have all the spices and pantry items your recipe calls for — last-minute supermarket runs are frustrating.

-Determine what containers or freezer bags you will need and have them before you start.
+Determine what containers or freezer bags you will need before you start.
 You want your cooking to be efficient, and you want to be able to store things properly.
 When possible, freeze in containers that the meal can be thawed and reheated in.

 Do not hand chop 6 cups of onions and two heads of garlic — you will never want to big-batch cook again!
 Instead, use your food processor to help when you can, this is meant to be efficient cooking.
 Tip: food processors are also great for grating cheese.

 Baking recipes are like chemistry — it’s the percentage of each ingredient that makes a recipe successful.
 When recipes are doubled, these percentages are thrown off-kilter and you won’t get the results you’re looking for.
 Make single recipes a few times instead (but skip washing the bowls!).